tanthanh85/network-automation-course/modules/05_restconf_netconf/lab5.md

 ## Introduction

 Welcome to Module 5 of the Python Basics for Network Automation Lab Guide!
-In this module, you will gain hands-on experience with using APIs to retrieve data.
-We will focus on **REST APIs** and the `requests` Python library.
+You will gain hands-on experience with **REST APIs** and the `requests` Python library.

 We will use **dummy API information** for Cisco DNA Center/Catalyst Center and Cisco IOS XE RESTCONF. **It is crucial that you replace these dummy values with the actual URLs, usernames, and passwords of your lab environment (e.g., Cisco DevNet Sandbox) to make the code functional.**